 - the best site we know for extensive and up to date information on both Tibet and Amdo/Kham

 - you can even cycle with children in China

 - or cycle in another part of China

 - skate your way around this part of the world

 - and this is how to do your shopping (although we only encountered large supermarkets in Xining ans Guide)

-Have a look at our FAQ pages for questions other visitors of this site already asked us.
 If you still have some questions left do not hesitate to send us an e-mail.